-$RCPD_G IR{CF} - (RCPD{WELL} (IR{CF} - IR_A)) (1 - Admin)$
+$RCPD_G IR{CF} - (RCPD{WELL}(IR_A - IR{CF})) (1 - Admin)$

-Where: RCPD_G Average of the generation (kW) injected by the distributed generator coincident with the 100 Lower North Island Peaks for the measurement period relating to each 12 month period commencing 1 April.

-IR_A The interconnection rate published by Transpower for the relevant 12 month period commencing 1 April.

-IR{CF} The counterfactual interconnection rate (IR{CF}) is calculated as:

-$=IC Revenue / (RCPD{TP} + RCPD_G)$

-RCPD{WELL} The average of the sum of demand across all Wellington connection location for all consumers at all connection locations for all regions (excluding RCPD{WELL}) for the relevant 12 month period commencing 1 April
+Where: RCPDG Average of the generation (kW) injected by the distributed generator coincident with the 100 Lower North Island Peaks for the measurement period relating to each 12 month period commencing 1 April. $IR_A$ The interconnection rate published by Transpower for the relevant 12 month period commencing 1 April.
+IRCF The counterfactual interconnection rate $(IR{CF})$ is calculated as: =IC Revenue / ( $RCPD{TP} + RCPD{G}$ ) RCPDWELL The average of the sum of demand across all Wellington Electricity GXPs coincident with the 100 Lower North Island Peaks for the relevant 12 month period commencing 1 April.
+RCPDTP Sum of the average of the RCPD for each consumer at a connection location for all consumers at all connection locations for all regions (excluding RCPDWELL) for the relevant 12 month period commencing 1 April.
+Admin A percentage recovery of the benefits attributable to the Generator reflecting the incremental costs incurred by WELL.

-Electricity GXPs coincident with the 100 Lower North Island Peaks for the relevant 12 month period commencing 1 April

-RCPD{TP} Sum of the average of the RCPD for each consumer at a

-Admin A percentage recovery of the benefits attributable to the

-Generator reflecting the incremental costs incurred by WELL.

 This percentage is determined on a case by case basis.